The thirteenth session of the SPECA Thematic Working Group on Trade was chaired by Tajikistan

 Dushanbe ¹6 «21» December 2018

 Head of the Committee: Minister of economic development and trade - N. Hikmatullozoda

-Moreover, representatives of International organizations and development partners participated in the meeting including ITC, UNDP, SECO, USAID, EU Delegation in Tajikistan and OSCE.
+Moreover, representatives of International organizations and development partners participated in the meeting including ITC, UNDP, SECO, USAID, ADB, EU Delegation in Tajikistan and OSCE.

 The list of participants is attached.

 According to the agenda of the meeting 3 main topics were discussed: